See Nigeria's Current Immunization Schedule

 It’s prescribed at birth, 10 and 16 weeks.
 It’s a major global health problem that threatens your liver condition.
 It may cause chronic liver disease and even potential death.

 The usual age of vaccination is nine months.
 Measles is highly contagious.
 It continues to be the leading cause of death amongst young children globally.

 The age of vaccination is to be 6, 10, 16 weeks.
 It mainly affects children under five years of age.
 One of two hundred infections leads to paralysis.
 About 5% of children die when their breathing muscles become immobilized.
 6. Tetanus Toxoid The usual age of vaccination can be for mother during her pregnancy period, then six months’ vaccine and one year.
 Muscle spasms are a huge feature of the tetanus toxoid.
 When the disease progresses it may cause titanic seizures which may lead to death.

 The usual age of vaccination can be for mother during her pregnancy period, then six months’ vaccine and one year.
-Tetanus is characterized by muscle spasms.
-When the disease progresses it may cause titanic seizures which may lead to death.
+Muscle spasms are a major symptom of tetanus.
+When the disease progresses it may cause tetanic seizures which may lead to death.

 Doctors prescribe this vaccination at your baby's 9th month.
 There is no specific treatment for yellow fever, but doctors recommend the vaccine for people who live in Africa.
 The preventable account for this disease in Nigeria due to vaccination is 22%.